AndreasDemenagas/Foodlink/README.md

 ## Foodlink

 An iOS application for listing and viewing meal options.

-Supports searching, saving and looking through meals.
+#### Features:
+* Viewing recipes, categories and meal instructions
+* Searching for recipes
+* Saving recipes to quickly view later.

 **Built with Xcode, Swift 5 and powered by TheMealDB API.**

-#### Features & Technologies:
+#### Technologies used:
 * UIKit
 * CollectionView CompositionalLayout APIs
 * DiffableDataSource APIs